HomeLatest NewseHealthNITI Aayog releases ‘Vision 2035’ for public health surveillance

 Preferred Source of Google

-“The Covid-19 pandemic has provided with an opportunity to revisit (re)-emerging diseases due to increased interaction between human-animal-environment.
+“The Covid-19 pandemic has provided us with an opportunity to revisit (re)-emerging diseases due to increased interaction between human-animal-environment.
 Early identification of this interference is essential to break the chain of transmissions and create a resilient surveillance system,” said an official statement.

 Advertisement